Los Frikis (film)

 Los Frikis is a 2024 American drama film based on true events, set in Cuba in the 1990s.
 It is written and directed by Tyler Nilson and Michael Schwartz, who also wrote and directed The Peanut Butter Falcon.
 It stars Héctor Medina, Eros de la Puente and Adria Arjona, and is produced by Phil Lord and Christopher Miller.
+The film received positive reviews from critics and grossed $164,748.

 Premise

 Living in Cuba during the Special Period, the young members of a punk rock band seeking musical freedom, relief from poverty, and a sense of independence, purposely infect themselves with HIV.
 This allows them refuge at an isolated government-run sanatorium where they live life on their own terms, forging a seemingly utopian community and looking to an uncertain future with hope and resilience.